Eli Lilly and Italian firm fined $450 million for poisoning in Brazil

-SAO PAULO A judge in Brazil fined Eli Lilly (LLY.N) and a unit of Italy's ACS Dobfar 1 billion reais (267 million pounds) and ordered a chemical plant temporarily closed for poisoning workers, Brazilian federal labour prosecutors said on Friday.
+SAO PAULO A judge in Brazil fined Eli Lilly (LLY.N) and a unit of Italy's ACS Dobfar 1 billion reais ($450 million) and ordered a chemical plant temporarily closed for poisoning workers, Brazilian federal labor prosecutors said on Friday.

 The ruling followed a 2008 lawsuit against Eli Lilly and ACS Dobfar subsidiary Antibioticos do Brasil Ltda (ABL) for exposing workers to toxic substances.